 At a Glance

 The program begins with a three-week orientation including intensive French language study, culture and history courses, and excursions.
 During the semester, students study in French and/or English and follow one of two tracks:

 Track A. Geneva International Internship Semester

-Intern at an international organization for three to four days per week; study French; take History of International Organizations and a Practicum course at the Smith Center; enroll in at least one university course.
+Intern at an international organization for three to four days per week; study French; take the core Humanitarianism course and a Practicum course at the Smith Center; enroll in at least one university course.
 Available fall or spring.
 Requires 3.0 GPA.
 Available fall semester for students with at least one year of college-level French or equivalent.
 For Spring admission to Track A, students are expected to have studied at least one semester of college level French prior to the start of the program.

 Track B. University Studies in French or English

 Enroll in four to five Smith Center and university courses each semester, including French language.
-Part-time internship optional.
+Part-time internships are available on a space-available basis.
 Available for the academic year for students with two years of college-level French or equivalent; and spring for students with at least one year of French or equivalent.
 Requires 3.0 GPA.